keerthana777z/Breast-Cancer-Detection-Application/README.md

 - Builds and tests Docker images
 - Verifies containers are running correctly

-#### 2. Deploy and Run
+#### 2. Deploy
-- Installs all dependencies for frontend and backend
+- Builds Docker images for both frontend and backend
+- Pushes the images to Docker Hub
+- Creates a production Docker Compose file
+- Deploys the application using Docker Compose
-- Starts the backend server on port 5003
+- Makes the application available on ports 8080 (frontend) and 5003 (backend)
-- Starts the frontend development server on port 3000
-- Automatically opens the application in a browser
-- Keeps the servers running for 1 hour to allow testing

 ### How to Use

 When you push changes to the main branch or manually trigger the workflow:

 1. The CI/CD pipeline will run tests and build the application
-2. It will then start both the frontend and backend servers
+2. It will then build and push Docker images to Docker Hub
-3. The application will automatically open in a browser
+3. Finally, it will deploy the application using Docker Compose
-4. You can use the application to make predictions for 1 hour before the servers shut down
+4. You can access the application at http://localhost:8080

-This approach allows you to immediately test and use the application after deployment without any manual setup.
+### Required Secrets

+To use this CI/CD pipeline, you need to set up the following secrets in your GitHub repository:

+- `DOCKER_HUB_USERNAME`: Your Docker Hub username
+- `DOCKER_HUB_ACCESS_TOKEN`: Your Docker Hub access token

+You can add these secrets in your GitHub repository under Settings > Secrets and variables > Actions.

 ## Usage